-- 1) Participants are expected to make a presentation for one course-session.
-The presentation is combined with a discussion with the other participants. - 2) Participants write an essay at the end of the seminar (about 10 pages, double spaced, Font 12).
-The essay should summarize the paper presented and discuss how it is related to other papers discussed during the semester. - 3) One should read the papers to be discussed in advance before the meeting. - 4) One is expected to participate in the discussion in class, bring questions.
+- 1) Making a presentation for one course-session.
+The presentation is combined with a discussion with the other participants.
+The presentation should summarize the paper and last about 45 minutes.
+The presentation will be combined with a discussion.
+Prepare two or three discussion points. - 2) Writing an essay at the end of the seminar on a topic, which is related to the seminar.
+Details about how an essay should look like will be discussed during the semester.
+In a nutshell: It will include further literature search and discuss a topic which was discussed during the seminar, for example: Comparing two theories; choosing a practical problem and discussing theoretically and eventually empirically, if the problem may be explained by one of the theories, etc. - 3) Reading the papers to be discussed in advance before the meeting. - 4) Participating in the discussion in class, asking questions.